braph-software/BRAPH-2/tutorials/developers/dev_nn_reg/readme.md

 <a id="Implementation-of-a-neural-network-regressor-NNRegressorMLP"></a>
 ## Implementation of a neural network regressor (`NNRegressorMLP`)  [⬆](#Table-of-Contents)

-We will start by implementing in detail `NNRegressorMLP`, which is a direct extension of `NNBase`.
+You will start by implementing in detail `NNRegressorMLP`, which is a direct extension of `NNBase`.
 A multi-layer perceptron regressor `NNRegressorMLP` comprises a multi-layer perceptron regressor model and a given dataset.

 > **Code 1.** **NNRegressorMLP element header.**
-> 		The `header` section of the generator code for "_NNRegressorMLP.gen.m" provides the general information about the `NNRegressorMLP` element.
+> 		The `header` section of the generator code in "_NNRegressorMLP.gen.m" provides the general information about the `NNRegressorMLP` element.
 > ````matlab
 > %% ¡header!
 > NNRegressorMLP < NNBase (nn, multi-layer perceptron regressor) comprises a multi-layer perceptron regressor model and a given dataset.  ①